netease-im/camellia/update-en.md

 * custom monitor callback running in isolation thread pool

 ### fix
-* redis-proxy random port mode do not check available
+* camellia-redis-proxy random port mode do not check available
+* fix SpringProxyBeanFactory not available in camellia-redis-proxy

 # 1.1.1（2022/09/26）
 ### add